avryhof/huey_django_orm/README.md

 So, I took a copy of SqliteHuey, and re-implemented the class functionality using Django ORM.

 Huey doesn't do anything too crazy, so it should work with any database backend supported by Django.
-We also don't use any non-standard Django stuff, so it should work with any modern django version.
+We also don't use any non-standard Django stuff, so it should work with any modern Django version.

 ## Installation